lucasvillarinho/lucasvillarinho/README.md

 I'm focused on developer experience, resilient architectures, and event-driven design.
 Always curious about infrastructure, protocols, and how to ship high-quality products efficiently.

-🎓 Education
+**Pronouns:**

+- He/Him

+**Education**

-Bachelor's degree in Computer Science from Universidade Federal Rural do Rio de Janeiro (UFRRJ), Brazil — completed between 2015 and 2020.
+- Bachelor's degree in Computer Science from Universidade Federal Rural do Rio de Janeiro (UFRRJ), Brazil — completed between 2015 and 2020.

-✉️ How to reach me
+How to reach me

 You can email me at [lucasvillarinho1@gmail.com](mailto:lucasvillarinho1@gmail.com)  or send me a message on [LinkedIn](https://www.linkedin.com/in/lucas-villarinho/)